-Please wear comfortable clothing in which you can move freely, but nothing too baggy (something you may wear for a workout).
+Please wear comfortable clothing in which you can move freely, but nothing too baggy (something you would wear for a workout).
 For Pilates, please avoid clothing that has zippers, especially on the backside of your shirt or pants – it can be uncomfortable, as many of the exercises require you to lie on your back.

 For jazz class, jazz shoes are recommended, but not required.
 You may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor, or go barefoot.